YAcademy-Residents/Proxies-website/pages/Security_Guide.md

 ### Testing procedure

 To test for this vulnerability, you can use one of the existing tools mentioned in the "further reading" section, or to manually search for this issue:
-1. Find the creation transaction on eitherscan (manually or with [the etherscan API](https://docs.etherscan.io/api-endpoints/contracts#get-contract-creator-and-creation-tx-hash))
+1. Find the creation transaction on etherscan (manually or with [the etherscan API](https://docs.etherscan.io/api-endpoints/contracts#get-contract-creator-and-creation-tx-hash))
-2. Check if a CREATE2 call was used in the transaction that create this contract.
-If the contract WAS created with CREATE2, continue testing.
-If not, the contract is not at risk of being replaced at the same address.
+2. Check if a CREATE2 call was used in the transaction that created this target contract.
+If the target contract was created with CREATE2, continue testing.
+If not, the target contract is not at risk of being replaced with new code at the same address.
 3. Check if the target contract, created by a CREATE2 call, contains a selfdestruct or a delegatecall.
 If the delegatecall allows calling another contract's selfdestruct, it is the same result as finding a selfdestruct in the target contract.
 4. If CREATE2 was not used to create this contract but a selfdestruct or delegatecall exists, check if the parent of the target was created with a CREATE2 call.
-Continue checking the ancestry of the contract up the family tree, because a CREATE2 anywhere in the target contract's ancestry can pose a risk.
+Continue checking the ancestry of the contract up the family tree until you reach an EOA address, because a CREATE2 anywhere in the target contract's ancestry can pose a risk.

-Even if the contract you are examining is safe, it may perform an external call (call, staticcall, or delegatecall) to addresses that are unsafe.
-Consider checking all addresses stored in state variables for this vulnerability.
+Even if the target contract you are examining cannot be replace with this vulnerability, it may perform an external call (call, staticcall, or delegatecall) to another contract which is vulnerable to the metamorphic proxy rug vulnerability.
+Consider testing all external addresses that are called by the target contract.

 ### Hacks